Approval of ABSTUDY Away from Base assistance 010-02070050

 This document outlines the process for approving ABSTUDY Away from Base assistance.

-Away from Base assistance is intended to cover the student's travel costs to attend an approved activity and the reasonable costs of meals and accommodation while away from the normal place of residence.
+Away from Base assistance is intended to cover the student's travel costs to attend an approved activity and the reasonable costs of accommodation and meals while away from the normal place of residence.

 Assistance available for a student undertaking an approved Away from Base activity includes:

-To be eligible for a residential expenses package or travel allowance, the student would require overnight accommodation to stay away from the permanent home or term address.
+To be eligible for a residential expenses package or travel allowance, the student must be required to be away from the permanent home or term address to attend an approved Away from Base activity.

-Whilst residential expenses and travel allowance are available for the same purpose, they are paid for different circumstances.
+Whilst residential expenses and travel allowance are available for the same purpose, they are paid in different circumstances.

 Residential expenses

-Residential expenses meet the actual cost of meals and accommodation incurred.
-It is paid to the education provider or service provider who arranged the package.
-The package includes accommodation and main meals (eg breakfast, lunch and dinner) at a reasonable price for each student per day.
-There is no restriction on where meals are provided or that they have to be part of the 'accommodation' package.
-Meals included in the submission at various service providers, can be included if they are 'organised' by the education provider, for each student, and are reasonably priced.
+Residential expenses meet the actual cost of accommodation and main meals (i.e. breakfast, lunch and dinner) at a reasonable price for each student per day.
+There is no restriction on where meals are provided or that they must be part of the 'accommodation package'.
+Meals included in the submission at various service providers can be included if they are 'organised' by the education provider, for each student, and are reasonably priced.

 Meal allowance

-Where a residential expenses package cannot be arranged to include all main meals during an activity, meal allowance is payable on behalf of each student for any main meal not included in the package.
+Where a residential expenses package cannot be arranged to include all main meals during an activity, meal allowance is payable on behalf of each student.
 This is paid in a lump sum (in conjunction with the residential expenses package) to the education provider for distribution to students.
 Additional meals or snacks outside of the residential package or meal allowance are at the expense of the approved traveller.

 Participant chooses not to use residential expenses package

-Students in an Away from Base activity who choose not to use the approved residential expenses package are not entitled to access travel allowance for that activity.
+Students who choose not to use a residential expenses package are not entitled to access travel allowance for that activity.
 They are still eligible to access any meal allowance that is payable to all participants where meals are not included in the residential expenses package.

 Travel allowance

-Normally an activity must include a residential expenses package for funding of meal and accommodation costs.
+Normally, an activity must include a residential expenses package for funding of accommodation and meal costs.
 Travel allowance can be approved when a residential package cannot be arranged by the education provider or service provider for an Away from Base activity in circumstances where it is:

-For example, when the activity is a placement, travel allowance can be approved for meals and accommodation costs if it is unreasonable to arrange a residential expenses package for an individual student.
+For example, when the activity is a placement, travel allowance can be approved for accommodation and meal costs if it is unreasonable to arrange a residential expenses package for an individual student.

-In all instances, payment of a residential expenses package for main meals and accommodation is to be considered prior to payment of travel allowance for an activity.
+In all instances, payment of a residential expenses package for accommodation and meals must be considered prior to payment of travel allowance for an activity.

 Travel allowance can be paid to either the student directly, or to the education provider conducting the activity for distribution to a group of students.
 Additional meal or snack costs over the daily travel allowance are at the expense of the approved traveller.